-Mum-of-four Elizabeth Cook had a £4,000 eyelash transplant at Crown Clinic in Manchester because she craved bushier eyebrows like the Duchess of Cambridge.
+Mum-of-four, Elizabeth Cook, had a £4,000 eyebrow transplant at Crown Clinic in Manchester because she craved fuller eyebrows like the Duchess of Cambridge.

-Elizabeth, from Essex, was so relaxed she fell asleep during her eyebrow transplant.
+Elizabeth, from Essex, was so relaxed that she fell asleep during her eyebrow transplant.

-For her new brows, around 400 hairs were transplanted individually to fill out the brows in a similar procedure to a hair transplant like soccer star Wayne Rooney's.
+For her new brows, around 400 hairs were transplanted individually to fill out the brows in a similar procedure to a hair transplant, like football star Wayne Rooney's.

 "I finally have the eyebrows that I have always wanted."